immcantation/tigger/docs/topics/reassignAlleles.md

 not require a path to a tool.

 keep_gene
-:   logical indicating if gene, family or complete repertoire assignments should be performed.
-Use of 'gene'
+:   a string indicating if the gene (`"gene"`), family (`"family"`) or complete repertoire (`"repertoire"`) assignments should be performed.
-(or TRUE, for backward compatibility) increases speed by minimizing required number of alignments, as gene assignments will be maintained when possible.
+Use of `"gene"` increases speed by minimizing required number of alignments, as gene level assignments will be maintained when possible.